-Your blood pressure naturally changes throughout the day.
-Your body constantly adjusts and balances your blood pressure.
-This helps to make sure every part of your body — including the brain, heart, and lungs — is getting plenty of blood and oxygen, your blood pressure naturally changes during the day.
+To help make sure every part of your body — including the brain, heart, and lungs — is getting plenty of blood and oxygen, your blood pressure naturally changes during the day.

-Some health conditions can cause low blood pressure.
-This can lead to too little blood and oxygen to some parts of your body.
-Treating the condition helps to raise blood pressure.
+On the other hand, some health conditions can result in low blood pressure.
+This can lead to too little blood and oxygen in some parts of the body.
+Treating the underlying condition helps to raise blood pressure.

 The symptoms of low blood pressure can include: